kerojosh96/Josh-s-Data-Structures-Hand-Book/Stack.md

 # Operations

 A \[widget\] supports the following operations:

-* The efficiency of push and pop are both O(1) because they both only can be added/removed from the head and no iteration is needed.
+* The efficiency of push and pop are both O(1) because they both only can be added/removed from the head using a variable to store the value of the head and therefore, no iteration is needed.
-* The efficiency of accessing and searching a stack is o(n) because iteration is needed from the top to the search value.
+*

 # Use Cases